 - Your earned income must be at least as great as your total contributions.
 If you are contributing to IRAs for yourself and your spouse, your income must equal or exceed the amount of your contributions.

-- If you and/or your spouse are under the age of 50, you can each contribute up to $6,000 in 2019 and 2020, assuming your income is at least that much.
-If you are at least 50, you can contribute as much as $7,000.
+- If you and/or your spouse are under the age of 50, you can each contribute up to $6,000 in 2021, assuming your income is at least that much.
+If you are 50 or older, you can contribute as much as $7,000 for each spouse.

-- You can make a 2019 contribution to your traditional IRA up until the tax deadline.
-Also, you might be able to take a tax deduction on your 2019 taxes but be sure to tell your plan administrator that your contribution is for 2019. *Note, because the Treasury extended the the tax deadline for filing federal income tax returns to July 15, 2020, the deadline for making 2019 IRA contributions was also extended to July 15,2020.
+- You can make a 2021 contribution to your traditional IRA up until the tax deadline.
+Also, you might be able to take a tax deduction on your 2021 taxes but be sure to tell your plan administrator that your contribution is for 2021.

 - If you make nondeductible contributions to your IRA, when you retire you’ll be able to recoup those deductions tax-free, since you didn’t get a deduction for them when they were made.

 There are tons of tax rules to remember when it comes to claiming deductions for IRA contributions, including Spousal IRAs.
-When you use TurboTax, you don’t have to worry about knowing these tax rules.
-TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
+When you use TurboTax, you don’t have to worry about knowing tax rules.
+TurboTax has you covered and will ask you simple questions about you and your spouse, and give you the tax deductions and credits you’re eligible for based on your answers.
 If you have questions, you can connect live via one-way video to a TurboTax Live tax expert with an average of 12 years of experience to get your tax questions answered.
-TurboTax Live CPAs and Enrolled Agents are available in English and Spanish year-round and can review, sign, and file your tax return or you can fully hand your taxes over to them
+TurboTax Live tax experts are available in English and Spanish year-round and can review, sign, and file your tax return or you can fully hand your taxes over to them